CECTC/dbpack-doc/en-us/contributor.md

 # Contributors

 > Our DBPack is an open community, and we are all open source enthusiast.
-Everyone here can grow to be a specialist here.
-Welcome everyone to contribute to our community, including not only opening pull-requests, but also testing and documentation, which are very important contribution as well.
+Everyone can grow to be a specialist here.
+Welcome everyone to contribute to our community, including not only opening pull-requests, but also testing and documentation, which are also very important contributions.

 ## Contributors List